Meghacodess/Mars/README.md

 6)Model Evaluation and confusion matrix after every model training

 ## Random Forest Classifier
 To classify the extracted emotion features, I have trained a Random Forest Classifier with hyperparameter tuning using GridSearchCV.
-The model was trained on a balanced dataset using SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance.
+The model was trained on a balanced dataset using SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance.<br>

 ### Metric Description
 1) **Accuracy**- The ratio of correct predictions to the total number of predictions.<br>
 2)**F1 score**-The harmonic mean of precision and recall.<br>